tommadness/KH2Randomizer/helpinfo/dailyseeds.md

 Note that PC and PS2 times can't be directly compared, as the enemy/boss randomizations will be completely different (but the item locations will be the same)

 The default ruleset:
-- League Locations
-- ???
-Form XP
 - 3x Sora XP, levels to 50
+- Form XP: 5x Valor, 3x Wisdom, 3x Limit, 2x Master, 3x Final
 - Keyblade stats 0-7
 - No promise charm
 - JSmartee Hints